Quinnipiac University Frank H. Netter MD School of Medicine

 Frank H. Netter MD School of Medicine Curriculum

-Quinnipiac University's Rural Family Medicine Residency program offers a broad scope of training to prepare residents for whatever practice environment they choose.
-In this unopposed setting, family medicine residents are the primary focus.
-Our practical and flexible curriculum offers ample ability to tailor your experience as you gain a high level of training from an institution with extensive experience in graduate medical education.
+Quinnipiac University's Rural Family Medicine Residency program delivers a practical and flexible curriculum that offers residents ample ability to tailor their experience as they gain a high level of training from an institution with extensive experience in graduate medical education.

 Innovative and Resident-Centric Curriculum